indygreg/collectd-carbon/README.md

   the values of COUNTER and DERIVE types by the interval between the two subsequent values.
 Implies DifferentiateCounters.
 See the section below.
-* LowercaseMetricNames - If present, all metric names will be convereted to lower-case.
+* LowercaseMetricNames - If present, all metric names will be converted to lower-case.
 * MetricPrefix - If present, all metric names will contain this string prefix.
 Do not include a trailing period.